junesirius/junesirius.github.io/_posts/Supernatural/2024-07-29-SPN-Im-sorry.md

 The drive home feels unbearably longer than the one heading out.
 After almost another whole day, when the sun starts to set, they are back.
 The brothers haven't had much rest the whole two days, but neither of them can care about that right now.

-Dean puts Cass on the infirmary bed, and takes two steps back, just looking at him, frowning, silently allowing pain to slowly eat him up.
+Dean puts Cas on the infirmary bed, and takes two steps back, just looking at him, frowning, silently allowing pain to slowly eat him up.
 Now that they're all home, things gotta be getting better, right?
 Nothing bad can happen in this safest place on earth, right?
 Dean folds his arms, feeling a bit cold.
 Maybe because he no longer has the angel in his embrace now.

 "Staring won't get him any better, you know."
 The familiar Scottish accent alarms him a bit, Dean looks up.
 Rowena walks into the room.
 Dean isn't very surprised.